AnshPrakash/anshprakash.github.io/_posts/2025-09-08-mimicplay.md

 To address this issue, one potential approach we are exploring is **temporal interpolation**.
 Specifically, when a hand temporarily disappears due to occlusion, we use its **2D infomation before and after the disappearance** to interpolate the missing frames.
 By filling in these occluded intervals, we aim to maintain more consistent 3D hand trajectory estimation for bimanual tasks.

+We can use a Kalman filter to estimate the position of the occluded part by modeling the trajectory of the hand with a simple linear dynamics model.

+### High-level planner & Low-level planner - Bimanual

+Only minor changes to the model are required to enable it for a bimanual scenario.
+Specifically, the action dimension needs to be doubled to account for the additional arm, and more observations must be added to track the positions of both end-effectors.
+The more challenging aspect lies in fine-tuning hyperparameters—such as the number of modes in the GMM decoder of the high-level planner—since data multimodality increases with two arms.

+# Conclusion

 ---

 ## Acknowledgements